dongyingname/chatApp/README.md

 - Hit "Enter" while in the username area to change the username.
 - No registration required!
 - User-friendly interface: Clean interface and no advertisement!
-- Shows number of users and usernames(optional) in colors.
 - Compatible with URLs images in PNG, JPEG, and GIF format.

 ## Getting Started